 Alcohol and Drug Withdrawal Symptoms

-In many cases, withdrawal symptoms emerge within 12 hours after you have last used alcohol or drugs and, in many cases, fully resolve within about two weeks.
-In rarer instances, some individuals report experiencing more persistent withdrawal effects that may last in the range of months.
+In many cases, withdrawal symptoms emerge within 12 hours after you have last used alcohol or drugs and are fully resolved within about two weeks.
+In rare instances, some individuals report experiencing more persistent withdrawal effects that may last in the range of months.
 Some of the general symptoms of withdrawal common to many types of substances may include:1,6

 - Mood swings.